Trusted WordPress tutorials, when you need them most.

 Ready?
 Let’s get started.

-For this tutorial, we will be creating a custom plugin, but don’t worry.
-You can also download the plugin at the end of this tutorial to install it on your website.
+Plus, you can also download the plugin at the end of this tutorial to install it on your website.

 First, you need to create a new folder on your computer and name it confirm-leaving.
 Inside the confirm-leaving folder, you’ll create another folder and name it js.